In January 2020, we’d heard of coronavirus.

 Finally, because meetings always do include some open conversation no matter the format, adopt a mindset of curiosity.
 Ask open-ended questions.
 Genuinely seek to hear other people’s thoughts - if you don’t really want more than a “yay/nay” response, you won’t get more.

 What else is important about an online meeting?

 Perhaps far more so than with in-person meetings, we need to think through activities and ways to engage people other than the talking head(s).

 Nearly every remote meeting I’ve been part of - ever, not just since COVID-19 forced us to stay home - has been one or two people talking, and occasionally taking questions.
 Now with Zoom, we get to see everyone’s faces, and, more often than not, most of those folks talk.
 Talking is good.
 We like talking.
 But what are other ways to communicate using a shared online space in combination with video?

-Open up a shared online document, like in G-suite, or it might be a Microsoft Teams space everyone can access or a Boxnote or some other shared online document.
-Stick a table in there, and invite everyone to answer a question in one cell.
+Open up a shared online document (G-suite, MS Teams, Boxnote, etc.) Stick a table in there, and invite everyone to answer a question in one cell.
 Then everyone can speak to elaborate on their answer, in the order in which their responses are listed.
 (Make sure the first column is people’s names.)

 Now you can be sure everyone is included, and start to see visually where people may have commonality or difference.